 Craft as a path to art

-For an artist to truly evolve, he or she must have a firm understanding of craft.
+For an artist to truly evolve, they must have a firm understanding of craft.
 From its inception, the film industry was built on an apprenticeship system and still very much works this way today.
 The College believes that by beginning with the fundamentals in every area of production and building to the higher forms of expression, every student will become a complete filmmaker, no matter the final career path they choose in the industry.

 Hands-on work is essential to real learning, especially in a practical art such as filmmaking.
 Students must make films in order to learn filmmaking.
 Coupled with traditional coursework and workshops, the College employs a series of practicum classes that emulate the way movies are made.
-This, combined with faculty review and evaluation, allows the student to be introduced to concepts, apply those concepts, and then critique the strengths and weakness of the outcomes of those applied concepts.
+This, combined with faculty review and evaluation, allows students to be introduced to concepts, apply those concepts, and then critique the strengths and weakness of the outcomes of those applied concepts.

 Peer teaching and learning

 Practicum coursework typically involves students collaborating together in production settings.
-We believe that this is a valuable asset to the student’s education and, to help facilitate this, the College employs a series of required collaborative assignments that foster peer-to-peer learning.
+We believe that this is a valuable asset to students’ education and, to help facilitate this, the College employs a series of required collaborative assignments that foster peer-to-peer learning.
 All students are expected to follow the College’s Professional Code of Conduct and, through self-assessments and peer-assessments, students evaluate their own and each other’s professionalism.

 History and theory

 Great artists know what has come before and why it worked.
 Just as knowledge is built concept-upon-concept to attain wisdom, so does the lasting voice of an artist depend upon knowing the history of the medium and the conceptual theory behind its long-lasting reach.
 The College offers unique courses in history and theory, as well as integrated history and theory into each area of the practical production coursework.